oakestra/dashboard/README.md

 ## Development server

+First download the files and then run `npm i` to install all necessary packages

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding